Get your kicks: Sneaker Con SEA is back with streetwear legends and exclusive drops

 This deconstructing and reconstructing process is inspired by the Japanese pottery art of kintsugi, in which broken ceramics are mended with lacquer mixed with powdered gold, silver or platinum, celebrating the beauty of imperfections.

-Ong has practised the principles of kintsugi long before he knew what the term represented.
+Ong was practising the principles of kintsugi long before he knew what the term represented.

 He says: “I collect vintage sneakers.
 I feel that they have a story to tell.
-There are always some broken panels, so they’re kind of unwanted and left to die in the vintage store.
+There are always some broken panels, so they’re kind of unwanted.

 “But where people see junk, I see potential.
-I see how I can repair and make them beautiful again.”
+I see how I can repair them and make them beautiful again.”

 Two years ago, he breathed new life into five pairs of vintage 1986 Nike Team Conventions by weaving bandanas into their design.
 It was during his search for a suitable name for the project that he discovered the term kintsugi.